 Designate levels of security within your intranet structure.
-Chances are, you don’t need all of the information available on your intranet to be accessible to everyone within your organization.
-You may have projects that only need to be open to particular individuals, particular levels of information within your company structure that allow particular information to be available to specific individuals, and other security concerns that make it necessary to break down the security parameters for each tier within the company.
+Chances are, you don’t need all of the information available on your intranet to be accessible to everyone within the organization.
+You may have projects that only need to be open to certain individuals, particular levels of information within your company structure that allow information to be available to specific individuals, and other security concerns that make it necessary to break down the security parameters for each tier within the company.
 There are several different layers of security you’ll need to consider.

 Access and Roles